-Is sports betting available in New Jersey?
+Is online sports betting legal in New Jersey?
 Yes!

 Where Can else can you Bet on Sports in New Jersey?